-(RECONNECT &KEY (DATABASE \DEFAULT-DATABASE\) (ERROR NIL) (FORCE T)) [funct
+(RECONNECT &KEY (DATABASE DEFAULT-DATABASE) (ERROR NIL) (FORCE T)) [function] =>

-Reconnects DATABASE which defaults to \DEFAULT-DATABASE\ to the underlying database management system.
-On success, t is returned and the variable \DEFAULT-DATABASE\ is set to the newly reconnected database.
+Reconnects DATABASE which defaults to DEFAULT-DATABASE to the underlying database management system.
+On success, t is returned and the variable DEFAULT-DATABASE is set to the newly reconnected database.
 If DATABASE is a database instance, this object is closed.
 If DATABASE is a string, then a connected database whose name matches DATABASE is sought in the list of connected databases.
 If no matching database is found and ERROR and DATABASE are both non-nil an error is signaled, otherwise nil is returned.
 When the current database connection cannot be closed, if FORCE is non-nil, as it is by default, the connection is closed and errors are suppressed.
 If force is nil and the database connection cannot be closed, an error is signalled.